 Example of using a p Chart in a Six Sigma project

-Example: ABC manufacturing produces thousands of tubes every day.
-A Quality inspector randomly drawn variable samples for 20 days and reported the defective tubes for each sample size.
-Based on the given data, prepare the control chart for fraction defective and determine the process in statistical control?
+Example: ABC Manufacturing produces thousands of tubes every day.
+A Quality inspector randomly draws samples for 20 days and reports the defective tubes for each sample size.
+Based on the given data, prepare the control chart for the fraction defective and determine the process in statistical control.

 - no of lots k = 20

 Compute p̅ = total number of defectives / total number of samples =Σnp/Σn = 346 / 23040 = 0.01502

 Calculate the upper control limit (UCL) and low control limit (LCL).
 Since the sample sizes are unequal, the control limits vary from sample interval to sample interval.

 Plot the graph with the proportion on the y-axis, and the number of samples on the x-axis.
 Draw a center line (p̅), UCL, and LCL.

 Interpret the chart: The proportion of defectives on day 13 is higher than the upper control limit (UCL).
 Therefore the process is out of control.
 Black belts or statisticians to identify the root cause for the cause and take appropriate corrective action to bring the process under control.

 P Chart Excel Template

 - To detect unexpected changes in the process; maybe a special cause in the process